poudelmohit/NGS_diet_analysis/exploring_obitools.md

     # -u creates a file containing all sequence records that are not assigned to markers or tags

-    # wolf.ali.assigned.fastq is the new output file containg all sequences that are assigned to a sample/marker combination; also in the header it contains information about sample,primers, tags,etc. The sequences has barcode in it, but not primers and tags.
+    # wolf.ali.assigned.fastq is the new output file containg all sequences that are assigned to a sample/marker combination;
+    # Also in the header it contains information about sample,primers, tags,etc.
+    # The sequences has barcode in it, but not primers and tags.
 Primers and tags are already removed by ngsfilter !!

     head -n 4 ../wolf.ali.assigned.fastq